 NetBeans is a popular IDE for Java and other application development.
 Which allows applications to be developed from a set of modular software components called modules.
 NetBeans is available to run on popular operating systems like Windows, macOS, Linux, and Solaris systems.

 This tutorial helps you to install Netbeans IDE on your Ubuntu 20.04 LTS Linux system.

 Apache NetBeans IDE requires Java 8 or later Java Development Kit installed on your system.
-To install Java on your system, execute following command
+To install Java on your system, execute the following command

 sudo apt install default-jdk